what is Electroforming

 introduction

-Compared to other traditional metal forming technologies, for example casting, forging, stamping, or deep drawing, Electroforming can deliver mass volume at superior accuracy and extreme design complexity, due to the fact that it can replicate the shape of the mandrel at extreme accuracy.
+Unlike traditional methods such as casting, stamping, deep drawing, or forging, Electroforming can deliver mass volume at superior accuracy and extreme design complexity, since it can replicate the shape of the mandrel at extreme accuracy.

 from traditional Electroforming to Advanced Lithographic Electroforming